smar10s/pytui/README.md

 - Basic windows with support for scrolling and styling.
 - Vim inspired window splitting for more advanced layouts.
 - Braille code based "canvas" and plotting.
+- Non-blocking keyboard input on Linux (sort of.)

 ### Why?
 I'm comfortable with ncurses, but needed 24-bit colors.
 While it's possible to achieve that in ncurses, the result is a mess.
 There are no shortages of other TUI libraries (blessed, Urwid, Textualize, pytermgui, etc), but they tend do to a lot more than I wanted (borders, window management, widget libaries, etc).
 Some are also based on ncurses and inherit the same color limitations.